takahe-linux/pkgs/README.md

 I would also like it to be self-hosting: a system running Takahe Linux can build another system, also running Takahe Linux.
-Preferably, it would also be easy to bootstrap to new architetures (at least those supported by Linux and Musl - at the moment, realistically that means ARM and x86-64 as I have hardware for both.
+Preferably, it would also be easy to bootstrap to new architectures.

 In the future, I'd love to be building and maintaining a Linux distro entirely from 'vintage' computers - but I'd need something a bit more grunty